Avihuoshri/EvilTwinAttack/README.md

 # Second step :
-  start terminal in root command and execute the next command:  python DeAuthAttack.py enter commands in this order: wlan1 wlan1 detect the BSSID of your desired network and, copy it, paste it after a few seconds you should see planty packets, press ctrl C any time. detect the client mac address, copy it, paste it
+  start terminal in root command and execute the next command:  python DeAuthAttack.py enter commands in this order: wlan1, wlan1, then detect the BSSID of your desired network and copy + paste it. <br>
+  after a few seconds you should see planty packets, press ctrl C any time. detect the client mac address, copy it, paste it
   2